Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Introduction

 The use of the new methods suggests a lower effect of immigration on wages in the US.
 Using data from the US, the coefficients for the estimates that do not account for endogenous shares are positive.
 Using the estimators which adjust for shares selected as invalid, the estimates become smaller, often even change sign and retain statistical significance, when they were significant in the standard estimations.
 For example the effects on high-skilled wages change from 0.52 to -0.53 ($p < 0.01$).
 Among the selected there are many countries which were suspected of invalidity in the literature, such as the Philippines \citep*{Card2009Immigration}.
-When using a model with lagged immigration, the standard shift-share analysis yields estimates which point in different directions than expected.
+When using a model with lagged immigration, the standard shift-share analysis produces estimates which point in different directions than expected.
 When using the proposed extension, the coefficients get switched in the expected direction again.
 Overall, the proposed methods seem to induce a large qualitative difference and should be used as a robustness check in migration settings.

 When estimating the effect of import competition on employment, a large number of instruments is selected as invalid in some settings.
-It is noteworthy that many of the classes which have been discussed as problematic in \citet*{Autor2013china} and are likely to affect estimates \citep*{Goldsmith-Pinkham2020Bartik} are selected as invalid.
+It is noteworthy that many of the industry classes which have been discussed as problematic in \citet*{Autor2013china} and are likely to affect estimates \citep*{Goldsmith-Pinkham2020Bartik} are selected as invalid.

 These two applications illustrate the value of the proposed methods.
 The identity of chosen shares is consistent with economic intuition, because many of the origin countries and industries chosen as invalid are also discussed as being potentially problematic in the literature.
 This speaks for the plausibility of the outcomes of the new methods.
 Also, many shares which are similar to the discussed groups but were not specifically pointed out as being problematic in the literature, have been chosen by the new methods.
-The results can change qualitatively, when using the adjusted estimators.
-This shows that the methods are complementary to economic intuition and can help design an appropriate shift-share instrument.
+Results can change qualitatively, when using the adjusted estimators.
+This shows that the methods are complementary to economic intuition and can help in designing an appropriate shift-share instrument.